balanced/balanced.github.com/_posts/2013-10-15-kindrid-picking-payment-processor-consider-cost-not-charge.md

 ---
 layout: post
 author: Leighton Cusack
-title: "Picking A Payment Processor?
-Consider What It Costs Not What They Charge"
+title: "When Picking A Payment Processor, Consider What It Costs Not Just What They Charge"
 tags:
 - balanced
 - kindrid